Civil War Campaign Medal: Establishment

 In 1918, for those who had been cited for gallantry in action, the Silver Citation Star was authorized as a device to the medal.
 Only six Citation Stars were awarded, with the six being awarded to Charles G. Conn of the 1st Michigan Sharpshooters Regiment, George F. Goldthwait of the 31st Maine Infantry Regiment, William T. Harris of the 179th New York Infantry Regiment, John A. Kress of the 94th New York Infantry Regiment, Alan M. Wheeler of the 21st New York Infantry Regiment, and William Willi of the 2nd Missouri Infantry Regiment (Union).

-There is a direct relationship between U.S. campaign streamers and the medal that a campaign represents.
-The streamer represents the unit's participation in a campaign and the medal represents an individual's participation in that campaign (U.S. Army – some differences for the U.S. Navy).
-When a campaign is established, participating unit's are authorized a streamer and each service member assigned to the unit during that same time is authorized the medal.
-Sometimes these medals are campaign medals, other times they are service medals, but that streamer/medal relationship normally remains.
 Units in the U.S. Army that trace their heritage and lineage to the Civil War are entitled to display a battle streamer for the Civil War on their flagpoles.
 This streamer is half blue and half gray, the color theme of the second ribbon design.
 The campaign lettering requires two distinct sets of streamers for each campaign, one set for each side.